BENEFITS OF BEING A MENTEE

 - Engage in interactive workshops focused on social and emotional learning at YMS.

-- Receive free community resources such as school supplies, Holiday gifts, and hygiene products that are given out through Youth Mentoring Services.
+- Receive free community resources such as school supplies, Holiday gifts, and personal care products that are given out through Youth Mentoring Services.

 - Go to camp for free!
 Camperships are a great opportunity to gain independence and improve self-esteem.